 Tracking Progress in RE

 Each day begins with a thoughtful and prayerful collective worship.
 We encourage our pupils, where possible, to lead aspects of the worship and our older pupils are encouraged to plan and deliver worship themselves.
-Through our worship, we teach the Gospel values and the importance of being a disciple of Jesus.
+Through our worship, which is focused on a specific virtue, we teach the Gospel values and the importance of being a disciple of Jesus.
 Our pupils engage with different stories and parables from the Bible and develop their understanding of the Bible through this.
 Each classroom has a prayer table dedicated to their class Saint.
 This is a place where pupils gather, reflect and pray.

 Feast Days & Liturgical Year Celebrations